National Defence Academy (India): History

 At the end of World War II, Field Marshal Claude Auchinleck, then Commander-in-Chief of the Indian Army, drawing on experiences of the army during the war, led a committee around the world and submitted a report to the Government of India in December 1946.
 The committee recommended the establishment of a Joint Services Military Academy, with training modeled on the United States Military Academy at West Point.

 After the independence of India in August 1947, the Chiefs of Staff Committee immediately implemented the recommendations of the Auchinleck report.
 The committee initiated an action plan in late 1947 to commission a permanent defense academy and began the search for a suitable site.
 It also decided to set up an interim training academy, known as the Joint Services Wing (JSW), which was commissioned on 1 January 1949 at the Armed Forces Academy (now known as the Indian Military Academy) in Dehradun.
 Initially, after two years of training at the JSW, Army cadets went on to the Military wing of the Armed Forces Academy for two years of further pre-commission training, while the Navy and Air Force cadets were sent to Britannia Royal Naval College Dartmouth and Royal Air Force College Cranwell in the United Kingdom for further training.

 In 1941, Lord Linlithgow, the then Viceroy of India, received a gift of £100,000 from a grateful Sudanese Government towards building a war memorial in recognition of the sacrifices of Indian troops in the liberation of Sudan in the East African campaign during World War II.
 Following partition, India's share amounted to £70,000 (Rs 14 Lakh at the time; the remaining £30,000 went to Pakistan).
 The Indian Army decided to use these funds to partly cover the cost of construction of the NDA.
 The foundation stone for the academy was laid by then Prime Minister of India, Jawaharlal Nehru on 6 October 1949.
 Construction started in October 1949.
-The revised estimated cost for the whole project was Rs 6.45 crores respectively.
+The revised estimated cost for the whole project was Rs 6.45 crores.
 The National Defence Academy was formally commissioned on 7 December 1954, with an inauguration ceremony held on 16 January 1955.
-The 10th JSW program was transferred from Clement Town, Dehradun to NDA Khadakwasla.
+The 10th JSW program was transferred from Clement Town, Dehradun, to NDA Khadakwasla.
 It is the first tri-service academy in the world.